Macchiato vs Latte: What’s the Real Difference?

 Frequently Asked Questions

-Macchiato is significantly stronger in terms of coffee flavor intensity.
-Both espresso-based drinks contain the same amount of espresso (and thus identical caffeine content), but macchiato's minimal milk means you taste the espresso's full intensity without dilution.
+Macchiato is significantly stronger in coffee flavor.
+Both contain the same espresso (and identical caffeine), but macchiato's minimal milk lets you taste the espresso's full intensity.

-On a strength scale of 1-10, macchiato rates 9/10 for coffee flavor intensity; latte rates 4-5/10.
-The espresso-to-milk ratio determines perceived strength in these coffee beverages, not caffeine content.
+On a strength scale of 1–10, macchiato rates 9/10 for flavor; latte rates 4–5/10.
+Milk dilution determines perceived strength, not caffeine content.

 Final Thoughts on Macchiato vs Latte